xuankimtran/docs-1/pages/katalon-studio/docs/test-case-management-with-tags.md

 2. Click on the **Append** button.
 The **Append Tags** dialog appears with a list of all tags in your project.

-3. You can search for any tag and select tags from the list to add to the current test case.
+3. Search for and select tags you wish to add to the current test case.

-    Click on the check box to select.
-Since this feature is for appending tags to a test case, you cannot uncheck a tag that already exists in that test case.
+    > Notes:
+    >
+    > Tags previously added to this test case already display as selected, and cannot be deselected.

 4. Click **Append** when you are done.
 New tags are now added to your test case.